-Risk management for any currency risk is carried out by Meridian Energy Limited's Treasury department under policies approved by its Board.
+Risk management for any currency risk is carried out by Meridian Energy Limited's Treasury department under policies approved by its Roard

-At 30 June 2020 the Company had NZ\$455,398 assets denominated in foreign currencies, all of which were Australian Dollar ("AUD") cash and cash equivalents (2019: NZ\$331,675).
-The impact of increases / decreases in the AUD is not considered to have a material effect on profit or loss of the Company.
+At 30 June 2023 the Company had no assets denominated in foreign currencies.
+The company previously held Australian Dollar ("AUD") cash and cash equivalents (2022: NZ\$26,951).
+The impact of increases/decreases in AUD is not considered to have a material effect on profit or loss of the company.